St Pauls Church Organ Scholarship

 - the Recital Room at the Music Department houses a fine, mechanical action 13-stop chamber organ, with two manuals and pedals, built by William Drake (1996).

-- the Auditorium at the Music Department houses a new three manual and pedal digital organ from the Veritas Organ Company, generously donated by its designer Graham Blyth (2011).
+- the Auditorium at the Music Department houses a three manual and pedal digital organ from the Veritas Organ Company, generously donated by its designer Graham Blyth (2011).

 - the University Great Hall in the Wills Memorial Building has a large three manual (four divisions) and pedal organ; it was built by Nicholsons in the 1960s but has since been modified and maintained by Harrisons of Durham.